PierreOsteil/ScriptsForOsteilEtAl2024/README.md

 The scripts can be found in the following folder: 3_scRNAseq_DEDiff\
 Written by Nader Aryamanesh

-## Single-cell RNA-seq on micropattern differentiation
+## Image analysis on micropattern differentiation
-The scripts can be found in the following folder: 4_scRNAseq_MicroPattern\
+The scripts can be found in the following folder: 4_Images_Micropattern_analysis\
-Written by Nader Aryamanesh
+Written by Pierre Osteil

-## Protemoic Analysis
+## Proteomic Analysis
 The scripts can be found in the following folder: 5_Proteomic\
 Written by Ignatius Pang

+## Bulk-RNAseq on C16 and C16-MKO
+The scripts can be found in the following folder: 6_ATAC-seq\
+Written by Nazmus Salehin